 There are two types of extractions performed in dentistry: simple tooth extractions and surgical tooth extractions.
 An overview of the reasons for each type of extraction follows.

 One of the most common reasons for simple tooth extraction is to remove a tooth that has become too damaged (from infection or decay) to be repaired.
 Another reason is to make room for emerging teeth in children, so their permanent teeth have a greater likelihood of coming in straighter.
-Along these lines, dentists in Scarborough, ON may also recommend simple tooth extraction in an adult undergoing dental aligner or denture therapy.
+Along these lines, dentists may also recommend simple tooth extraction in an adult undergoing dental aligner or denture therapy.
 The key takeaway in each of these scenarios is the benefit of a healthier and more beautiful smile after this simple procedure.